timkinnane/node-dev-dotfiles/README.md

 What does this script do?

 1. Clones the repo to `~/.cfg` for working tree at `~/` including:
-	- A ZSH config file with sensible defaults
+	- A ZSH config file `.zshrc` with sensible defaults
 	- `config` alias to run git commands on this repo
 	- `secret` bin script for storing shell secrets in your key chain
 	- `awssso` bin script for interacting with AWS SSO profiles